‘The storm is here’: Ashli Babbitt’s journey from capital ‘guardian’ to invader

 And a gun was fired.

 It is unclear exactly how and when Babbitt entered the Capitol.
-She may have been familiar with the building.
+She undoubtedly understood law enforcement could use deadly force in response to the breach.
 Airmen in the role Babbitt once occupied in the D.C.
 Air National Guard’s 113th Air Wing receive riot-control training, and her former unit was mobilized to protect the Capitol on Wednesday.

 But it has since become clear what happened inside: The raging crowd that bashed in the windows of a barricaded door to the Speaker’s Lobby, with a short tanned woman in an American backpack at the front of its ranks.
 Her attempt to climb through one of those windows, leading the way, despite a Capitol Police officer pointing a handgun in her direction.
 The abrupt way she toppled backward after a single shot resounded.